By Tim Lambert

 This time the Turks agreed to allow Serbia some autonomy.
 Finally, in 1878, Serbia became independent.
 In 1882 Serbia became a kingdom.

 After the First World War Serbia became part of a large Slav nation.
-In 1929 the king Aleksander made the new state a royal dictatorship and renamed it Yugoslavia (land of the South Slavs).
+In 1929 King Aleksander made the new state a royal dictatorship and renamed it Yugoslavia (land of the South Slavs).
 However, from the start, there was tension between Croats and Serbs, and King Aleksander was assassinated in 1934.
 Meanwhile, Communism was growing in Yugoslavia and in 1939 Josip Broz became chairman of the Yugoslav Communist Party.

 On 6 April 1941, the Germans bombed Belgrade and invaded Yugoslavia.
 They soon overran the country, which was carved up between Germany and its allies.
 Hungary took the northern part of Serbia but Germany took most of it.
 Afterward, the Communists carried out guerrilla warfare and in October 1944 together with the Russians, they liberated Belgrade.
 Then in 1945, the Communists won 90% of the vote in elections and they introduced a Communist regime.

 However, in 1948, Tito broke with Stalin, and afterward, Yugoslavia was resolutely independent.
 However, when Tito died in 1980 the system began to break down.